lemonde/sirius-import-article/README.md

 ### Get the "Factuel" editorial type id

-There is a admin page for the editorial types.
-The editorial type id are displayed on their dedicated page.
+There is an editorial types admin page where we can find the "Factuel" id.

 - Go to [editorial types admin page](https://lemonde.sirius.press.sirius.press/cms-client/admin/article/editorial-types).
 - Click on "Factuel".